ash-project/ash/documentation/how_to/auto-format-code.md

 ]
 ```

-This means that when you autoformat your code, either via `mix format` or via an integration in your code editor, the exported data from Ash's `.formatter.exs` will be included and followed.
+This means that when you auto-format your code, either via `mix format` or via an integration in your code editor, the exported data from Ash's `.formatter.exs` will be included and followed.

 It includes definitions for `locals_without_parens`, meaning that your DSL builder code such as `attribute :name, :string` won't have parentheses added (to make it `attribute(:name, :string)`) when formatting the file.
 The parentheses won't be removed if they currently exist, but they won't be added if missing when formatting.